epfl-ada/ada-2023-project-draco/README.md

   - Work on the correlation coefficient analysis
   - Developement of diversity scores
   - Work on the ethnic diversity impact
-  - Wrote the `Correlation analysis` (I'm sorry I added this late 23.12.2024 -Diana)
+  - Wrote the `Correlation analysis` (I'm sorry I added this late, I didn't push 23.12.2023 -Diana)
 - Romain:
   - Mapping of ethnicities to ethnic groups
   - Preprocessing of the dataset